sanozmen/cog-insights/README.md

 ## Features
 - **Dynamic GeoTIFF Visualization:** Load and display COG data on interactive maps.
+- **Pixel Value and 'No Data' Interval Settings:** Define specific pixel value ranges and handle intervals for 'no data' values.
-- **Adjustable Map Settings:** Customize opacity, transparency and color scales.
+- **Adjustable Map/Legend Settings:** Customize opacity and color scales.
+- **Real-Time Pixel Value Display:** View pixel values in an info box at the top right corner while hovering over the map.
 - **Interactive Data Analysis:** Analyze data with an integrated scatter chart.
-- **Responsive Design:** Crafted with a responsive layout for various devices.
 - **Location Search and Geocoding:** Find and center on specific locations.
 - **Marker Management:** Add, remove, or compare markers with COG data values.
+- **Responsive Design:** Crafted with a responsive layout for various devices (not perfect in mobile yet though).

 ## Installation and Setup
 1. **Clone the Repository:** `git clone [repository-url]`